Free-Software-for-Android/RootCommands/README.md

 # RootCommands

-This is a library to simplify the execution of root commands on the Android OS.
-It is a Java wrapper around executeables shipped with every Android OS, but can also be used to execute your own native executeables.
+This is a library to simplify the usage of root commands on the Android OS.
+It is a Java wrapper around native binaries shipped with every Android OS, but can also be used to package and execute your own native binaries.

 # Add the lib to your project